-Schools and licensed childcare facilities in Illinois are required to adopt an Integrated Pest Management program.
-Illinois law also requires public schools and licensed childcare centers to stop routine pesticide spraying and to notify parents and staff before indoor pesticides are applied.
+Illinois requires schools and licensed childcare facilities to adopt an Integrated Pest Management program.
+Illinois law, also, requires public schools and licensed childcare centers to stop routine pesticide spraying and to notify parents and staff before applying indoor pesticides.

 State of Illinois Lawn Care Products Application and Notice Act

 The Illinois Lawn Care Products Application and Notice Act requires pesticide companies to place markers on lawns at the time of application and provide the customer with information on the product used.
 In addition, any adjacent neighbor has a legal right to be notified in advance of neighbors’ pesticide applications.
-If you request to be notified, the company hired by your neighbor must contact you one day ahead in person or by telephone to let you know what they will be applying, and the date and approximate time of application.
+If you request a notification, the company hired by your neighbor must contact you one day ahead in person or by telephone to let you know what they will apply, and the date and approximate time of application.
 Learn More

 State of Illinois Parents Right-to-Know Law

 The Parents Right-to-Know Law amends the Lawn Care Products Application and Notice Act, administered by the Illinois Department of Agriculture, by requiring schools and childcare facilities to provide notification prior to the application of pesticides on school grounds.
-Parents must be by written notification via a newsletter, bulletins, calendars, or other correspondence published by the school district.
+Parents must receive a written notification via a newsletter, bulletin, calendar, or other correspondence published by the school district.
 Learn More

 City of Chicago Bed Bug Ordinance